HAURAKI MĀORI TRUST BOARD RESPONSE

 - We are also making phone calls, sending emails and texts to check in with you to see if you’re ok.

-- Our whānau development services are operating as usual and education grants for tertiary study are open and available.
+- Our whānau development services are operating as usual.

 - Reopening our marae grant programme to support ongoing needs of the Hauraki marae into the recovery-period.
 Marae grant applications close 31 August 2020.